blogs.sanpreetsingh.com

 Many love marriages do not become distant because the couple stopped loving each other.
 They become distant because marriage introduced new systems pressure.
 The couple may be dealing with expectations around families, living arrangements, finances, boundaries, gender roles, children, caregiving, and loyalty conflicts.

 The transition to parenthood is a major relationship stress point, especially for first-time parents.
-Several studies and reviews show that relationship satisfaction often declines after childbirth, with fatigue, role changes, mental load, and lower tenderness affecting the couple bond.
+Fatigue, role changes, mental load, and lower tenderness can all affect the couple bond.
 This does not mean children damage marriages by default; it means couples often need more intentional support during that life stage than they expect.

 Emotional distance and physical intimacy influence each other.
 When a person no longer feels emotionally safe, heard, or valued, physical closeness may begin to feel difficult, pressured, awkward, or disconnected.
 The issue is not always desire alone.
 Sometimes the body is reacting to emotional disconnection before the mind fully names it.